 - Mask suspect measles patients immediately.
 If a surgical mask cannot be tolerated, other practical means of source containment should be implemented (e.g., place a blanket loosely over the heads of infants and young children suspected to have measles when they are in the waiting room or other common areas).

-- Do not allow suspect measles patients to remain in the waiting area or other common areas; isolate them immediately in an airborne infection isolation room if one is available.
-If such a room is not available, place patient in a private room with the door closed.
-For additional infection control information, please see the CDC “Guideline for Isolation Precautions” Attention: Non-MDH link
+- Do not allow suspect measles patients to remain in the waiting area or other common areas; isolate them immediately in an airborne infection isolation room if available.
+If such a room is not available, place the patient in a private room with the door closed and keep patient masked.
+For guidance on temporary negative pressure areas see “Airborne Infectious Disease Management.”

-* Measles typically begins with a mild to moderate fever accompanied by cough, coryza, and conjunctivitis.
+- Measles typically begins with a mild to moderate fever accompanied by cough, coryza, and conjunctivitis.
 Two to three days later, Koplik's spots (tiny red spots with bluish-white centers inside mouth on the lining of the cheek), which are a characteristic sign of measles, may appear.
 At this time the fever spikes, often as high as 104-105°F. At the same time, a red blotchy maculopapular rash appears that may become confluent, usually appearing first on the face - along the hairline and behind the ears.
 This slightly itchy rash rapidly spreads downward to the chest and back and, finally, to the thighs and feet.
 In approximately one week, the rash fades in the same sequence that it appeared.